 Efficient transportation systems remain are a cornerstone of our nation’s infrastructure.
 How we plan and operate these systems, however, is undergoing a change.
 Whether it’s developing a resiliency strategy, designing safer roads, incorporating active transportation strategies or filling staffing needs for state and local agencies, we stand ready to help.
 Learn more about our Transportation capabilities.

 At Gresham Smith, the health and well-being of our employees, our clients and partners, and the communities we serve is a top priority.

 Covid-19 Response Task Force

-Our firm has also established a coronavirus committee comprised of operations, safety, human resources, information technology and communications directors that meets on a daily basis to ensure that we maintain an appropriate level of response.
-This includes ensuring that our employees have the necessary resources to work remotely without interruption of service to our clients, taking steps to enhance our cybersecurity measures, and providing flexible work schedules.
+Our firm has also established a coronavirus committee comprised of operations, safety, human resources, information technology and communications directors that meets regularly to ensure that we maintain an appropriate level of response.
+This includes equipping our employees with the necessary resources to work remotely without interruption of service to our clients, taking steps to enhance our cybersecurity measures, and providing flexible work schedules.